 Bottom Line – How to Sell on Facebook

-Facebook Stores give business with lagging website sales but a significant Facebook following an opportunity to increase sales.
+Facebook Stores give businesses an opportunity to increase sales by selling online to a large network.
 Facebook stores cost nothing to create or use, making them a risk-free investment that takes very little time to set up.
 Small businesses that sell products online looking for another sales channel should try selling on Facebook.